Project Overview

 Code Updates

-After adoption of the final Master Plan, the project team will propose code updates to support the plan's strategies.
-These may include items such as design guidelines, zoning changes, and updates to permit processes that support thoughtful, transit-oriented growth in the project area.
+The project team is propose code updates to support the plan's strategies, including items such as design guidelines, zoning changes, and updates to permit processes that support thoughtful, transit-oriented growth in the project area.

 Community Design Charette